easy-model-fusion/docs/source/installation.rst

     **Python Requirements**

-    EMF CLI requires `Python <https://www.python.org/downloads>`_ version 3.10 or above.
+    EMF CLI requires `Python <https://www.python.org/downloads>`_ version >3.10.4 and <3.12.
+The optimal version would be the 3.11, that is also the version we used for development.
 You also need to add it to the PATH.

 Install EMF Command Line Interface
 ----------------------------------